mravaloarison/Green/README.md

 ## 🚧 Challenges I Ran Into

 This was my first time working with MapKit, and it didn’t come with the easiest documentation or community support, especially during a hackathon with no mentors for Swift.
-I spent several hours digging through documentation, StackOverflow threads, and YouTube tutorials to figure out the tools and build out the features I had in mind.
+I spent several hours digging through documentation, StackOverflow, ChatGPT, and YouTube tutorials to figure out the tools and build out the features I had in mind.

-But in the end, every minute of effort was worth it.
-I gained confidence working with native iOS frameworks, and the project evolved into something I’m truly proud of.
+But in the end, every minute of effort was worth it and the project is now something I’m truly proud of.